react-grid-layout/react-grid-layout/README.md

 // Padding inside the container [x, y] in px
 containerPadding: ?[number, number] = margin,

+// Position of visible resize handles
+// Array of any of the following handle positions
+// Either include react-resizable css file or include your own
+resizeHandles: ?['s', 'w', 'e', 'n', 'sw', 'nw', 'se', 'ne'] = ['se'];

 // Rows have a static height, but you can change this based on breakpoints
 // if you like.